MrDolch/configurable-java-format-maven-plugin/Readme.md

-# Configurable Google Java Format Maven Plugin
+# Configurable Java Format Maven Plugin

 A Maven plugin for automated source code formatting using the Google Java Formatter, with configurable options.